Adding Complexity

 Working with multiple species

-The basic building blocks introduced so far, are sufficient to create a single species model.
-Adding further species, is straightforward.
+The basic building blocks introduced so far are sufficient to create a single species model.
+Adding further species is straightforward.
 First one needs to import the species definitions.
 They than can be simply used by extending the dictionaries and lists used in the previous example.
 Using the previous example of a simple P-cycle model, we now express the P-cycling as a function of photosynthetic organic matter (OM) production and remineralization.
-First, we import the new classes and we additionally load the species definitions for carbon (this code is available as po4_3.p4 see https://github.com/uliw/ESBMTK-Examples).
+First, we import the new classes and we additionally load the species definitions for carbon (this code is available as po4_3.py see https://github.com/uliw/ESBMTK-Examples).

 from esbmtk import (